ScilifelabDataCentre/OrderPortal/orderportal/scripts/README.md

-This directory contains a number of stand-alone scripts for OrderPortal.
+This directory contains a few stand-alone scripts for OrderPortal.

-    init_database.py

-Initializes the database.
-The CouchDB instance must already exist, and the account to connect with it must have been created and defined in the settings file.
-This will clobber any existing data!

     dump.py